 Treats: This is part of the reward based approach.
 I will have treats with me, but if your dog has a sensitive tummy or is especially fond of a particular treat, please do come prepared with these for our session.

-For those of you based in SW London, Woofs to Kittys in Taybridge Road, SW11 sells an excellent variety of harnesses, leads, chews and treats and the owner, Anita, is very knowledgeable and will help you buy the right size and give you great advice on all things dog.
+A wonderful shop in London, Woofs to Kittys in Taybridge Road, SW11 sells an excellent variety of harnesses, leads, chews and treats and the owner, Anita, is very knowledgeable and will help you buy the right size and give you great advice on all things dog.
+She offers a full mail order service too.

 PDTE’s motto is